Browser extensions are practical and valuable tools that an internet surfer can use at times.

 Before we dive in, please keep in mind that I’m used to removing extensions constantly from my browser.
-As I also have experience with the technical side of browsers, I’ll dig deeper into this matter and I’ll list all the available methods to uninstall Chrome extensions.
+As I also have experience with the technical side of browsers, I’ll dig deeper into this matter and list all available methods to uninstall Chrome extensions.

-Remove from Extensions icon
+Remove from the Extensions icon

 Here are the steps to uninstall chrome extensions from the extensions icons:

-- Launch your Chrome browser on computer.
+- Launch your Chrome browser on your computer.